rgacote/dinosaurdance/content/posts/programming-elixir-notes-ch-18.md

 Changed module name from `Stack` to `Stack.Server`, which it is in the book.
 Better defines the module's purpose.

+- Made pushing new value <0 crash, since popping the empty stack does not crash in my implementation.

-Renamed the project from `otpserver` to `stack` now that it is used across multiple chapters.
+- Renamed the project from `otpserver` to `stack` now that it is used across multiple chapters.

+## OTP-Supervisors-2
+Add a separate Stash process.
+[Source](https://github.com/rgacote/ProgrammingElixirExercises/tree/OTP-Supervisors-2/stack)

+- Move the stack initialization to the Stash.
+- With this approach, we can no longer manually initialize the stack via `Stack.Server.init`
+- In real-life, we'd likely have a `Stack.Server.reset`.

 _All notes and comments are my own opinion.
 Follow me at [@rgacote@genserver.social](https://genserver.social/rgacote)_